 You’ll have no problem finding fun things to do in Mendocino, California.
 Anybody I have bumped into since visiting Mendocino exclaims “I love that place.”
 That’s how I feel about it too.
 For a small village with a population of just 849, Mendocino and the surrounding area offers an incredibly diverse range of things to do in a spectacular setting.
-And getting there is part of the fun.
+And getting to Mendocino is part of the fun.

 Getting to Mendocino

 Considered to be one of the most beautiful drives in the world, you may have difficulty making good time with all the possible stops along the way.
 From San Francisco Airport – without stops – it’s a 3 hour and 45 minute drive.
+I’d say allow a day so you get into holiday mode.

-Things to do in Mendocino – Visit Mendocino Headlands State Park
+Explore Mendocino Headlands State Park

 Mendocino itself is small and easy to explore on foot.
 Although it’s loaded with cute shops and art galleries, it’s also only a few minutes walk away from Mendocino Headlands State Park.